Cost to Patent a Product: Everything You Need to Know

 - In your written description, minimize limiting or restrictive phrasing as you want your patent to be as broad as possible.

 - Accuracy is vital; however, broaden your descriptions.

 When thinking of ways to protect your intellectual property, don’t forget that various states have trademark registration systems, as does the federal government.
 This is a very cost-effective approach to protecting your core asset, the name of your business or product.

 As soon as you have come up with the name of the product, trademark the name.
 Then, while you converse with potential licensees and customers, use the name.
 This is important because a name on its own cannot be trademarked.
 It must be used in the course of running a business.
 The purpose of a trademark is similar to a patent in that it is only intended to protect business interests.
 Therefore, it should be utilized in the course of running a business.

 In some states, you must utilize the name in public before even filing for trademark application, and in the federal trademark system, a trademark must be used in interstate commerce before it can be considered to be registered.
 Meaning, one must have used the trademark prior to registering.

-In most situations, for example, in a particular state, the trademark can be utilized regionally for free, just add "T" to a product name, which is done by adding the letters "t" and "m" between two parentheses.
+In most situations, for example, in a particular state, the trademark can be utilized regionally for free, just add the trademark symbol to a product name, which is done by adding the letters "t" and "m" between two parentheses.